tomatsukun/feup-pfl-proj1/README.md

 ![end](images/gameover.png)

 ### Game State Evaluation
+Since we don't generate a list of valid moves we cant evaluate the state of the board.

 ### Computer Plays
 Before starting the game, the bot's difficulty is asked and if the bot selected is easy, the bot will choose between placing or moving a piece, with the probability of moving being chosen 20%.
 If place is chosen, it is selected if the bot has pieces to place checked by the hasPiecesLeft/2 predicate and an X-Y pair will be generated randomly through the random_XY_generator/2 predicate.
 The run_bot/8 predicate is then called, which places the piece in the generated coordinates and if the generated coordinates are from an existing piece, it generates new coordinates through the new_XY_run_bot/8 predicate.
 If you choose to move a piece, the bot generates an piece, and checks again if there is that piece on the board.
 It makes sure there is a valid move, via the valid_move_bot/5 predicate, and move the piece to that new position.